taylorgorman/money-firebase/README.md

 - [Truebill](https://www.truebill.com)

 ## To Do
+- [ ] Dark mode
+- [ ] After signin, redirect to original landing page
 - [ ] Add functionality from master-pigglesworth
-- [ ] Rename to sir-pigglesworth
+- [ ] Rename from money-firebase to sir-pigglesworth
 - [ ] Migrate to Vercel for hosting and serverless functions
 - [ ] Change favicon
-- [ ] Write a function (or wait until I need one to do this)
-- [ ] How do I want/need to use the hosting emulator?
 - [ ] Write firestore rules such that users can only see their own data
 - [ ] Start throwing up some functionality!
 No real styles yet, just make it work.
 - [ ] Write function to populate database on start